ddls-mark/emu-beak/MSSA-CAD-Intro.md

-# Getting Started with your MSSA Cloud Applicaiton Developer course
+# Getting Started with your MSSA Cloud Application Developer course

 ## Grading